mayasharma2110/Keep-Riding/README.md

     * From here the user can:
       * View the carousel images
-      * Scroll down to learn more about the riding school, the "about us" section partially revealed on most devices, giving some content hinting and encouraging the user to scroll down.
+      * Scroll down to learn more about the riding school, the "about us" section partially revealed on all devices (see mockups at the top of this file), giving some content hinting and encouraging the user to scroll down.
       * Navigate to the prices or contact pages.